Terrance Coyne Sells 69,582 Shares of Royalty Pharma (NASDAQ:RPRX) Stock

-Royalty Pharma PLC (NASDAQ:RPRX – Get Free Report) CFO Terrance Coyne sold 69,582 shares of the stock in a transaction dated Monday, November 24th.
-The shares were sold at an average price of $38.55, for a total value of $2,682,386.10.
-Following the completion of the sale, the chief financial officer owned 51,010 shares of the company’s stock, valued at approximately $1,966,435.50.
-This trade represents a 57.70% decrease in their ownership of the stock.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Royalty Pharma PLC (NASDAQ:RPRX – Get Free Report) CFO Terrance Coyne sold 69,582 shares of Royalty Pharma stock in a transaction on Monday, December 1st.
+The stock was sold at an average price of $39.87, for a total value of $2,774,234.34.
+Following the sale, the chief financial officer directly owned 47,260 shares of the company’s stock, valued at $1,884,256.20.
+This represents a 59.55% decrease in their position.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.

 Royalty Pharma (NASDAQ:RPRX – Get Free Report) last posted its quarterly earnings data on Wednesday, November 5th.
-The biopharmaceutical company reported $1.17 EPS for the quarter, topping the consensus estimate of $1.11 by $0.06.
+The biopharmaceutical company reported $1.17 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.11 by $0.06.
+The firm had revenue of $609.29 million during the quarter, compared to the consensus estimate of $765.01 million.
 Royalty Pharma had a net margin of 32.51% and a return on equity of 26.36%.
-The business had revenue of $609.29 million during the quarter, compared to the consensus estimate of $765.01 million.
-As a group, equities analysts anticipate that Royalty Pharma PLC will post 4.49 EPS for the current fiscal year.
+As a group, sell-side analysts anticipate that Royalty Pharma PLC will post 4.49 earnings per share for the current year.

 Royalty Pharma Announces Dividend

-A number of research analysts have weighed in on RPRX shares.
-Morgan Stanley decreased their price objective on shares of Royalty Pharma from $55.00 to $54.00 and set an “overweight” rating for the company in a research report on Friday, October 10th.
-TD Cowen cut Royalty Pharma from a “strong-buy” rating to a “hold” rating in a report on Monday, November 17th.
-Wall Street Zen upgraded Royalty Pharma from a “buy” rating to a “strong-buy” rating in a research report on Saturday, November 15th.
-The Goldman Sachs Group began coverage on Royalty Pharma in a report on Tuesday, September 30th.
-They issued a “buy” rating and a $42.00 price objective on the stock.
-Finally, Weiss Ratings downgraded Royalty Pharma from a “buy (b-)” rating to a “hold (c+)” rating in a research note on Saturday, October 25th.
-Three equities research analysts have rated the stock with a Buy rating and two have given a Hold rating to the company.
-Based on data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus price target of $46.00.
+A number of research firms have commented on RPRX.
+Morgan Stanley lowered their price objective on Royalty Pharma from $55.00 to $54.00 and set an “overweight” rating on the stock in a research note on Friday, October 10th.
+The Goldman Sachs Group assumed coverage on Royalty Pharma in a research report on Tuesday, September 30th.
+They issued a “buy” rating and a $42.00 price target on the stock.
+TD Cowen cut shares of Royalty Pharma from a “strong-buy” rating to a “hold” rating in a research report on Monday, November 17th.
+Weiss Ratings downgraded shares of Royalty Pharma from a “buy (b-)” rating to a “hold (c+)” rating in a research note on Saturday, October 25th.
+Finally, Wall Street Zen cut shares of Royalty Pharma from a “strong-buy” rating to a “buy” rating in a research report on Friday, November 28th.
+Three research analysts have rated the stock with a Buy rating and two have given a Hold rating to the company’s stock.
+According to MarketBeat, the company has a consensus rating of “Moderate Buy” and a consensus target price of $46.00.

 About Royalty Pharma